Aumni-Fund/node-coding-challenge/README.md

 # Node.js Coding Challenge

 The purpose of this coding challenge is to gauge knowledge in Node.js and TypeScript.
 In the coding challenge, you will build a Node.js api interface that an end user can consume to get a small subset of Aumni data.

+We've provided a basic TypeScript boilerplate app that provides a server, db, and testing harness.
+Please feel free to move things around according to your preference, e.g., moving the health check to your preferred file structure.

 Below you will find some helpful terminology to help you understand what these domain-specific terms mean.

 ## Terminology